MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 These settings include Apps and experience, Azure operational insights, Maintenance (including Maintenance window for updates), Session, and Wireless projection.

- For a complete list of available Windows 10 Team settings, see [SurfaceHub CSP](https://docs.microsoft.com/windows/client-management/mdm/surfacehub-csp).
+ For a complete list of available Windows 10 Team settings, see .

 ### Supported Configuration service providers (CSPs)